Sessão da Tarde: Movies

-In general, the films presented are comedy, adventure and action.
-At one point the show presented a variety of movies, but with the emergence of the ClassInd system, much of its heritage disappeared, as it can only show L- or 10-rated films.
+In general, the films presented are comedy, adventure and in some cases action or drama, but this was not always the case.
+At one point the show presented a variety of movies, but with the rigidity of the ClassInd system, it could only show films rated L or 10.
+On August 31, 2016, the time restrictions imposed were no longer in force, due to a decision by the Supreme Federal Court, which in practice allowed the screening of any film.
+However, the broadcaster maintained the time slot as a "family session".
 The classic movies of Sessão da Tarde are various, such as The Blue Lagoon, Home Alone, La misma luna, Matilda, Edward Scissorhands, Police Academy, Barbie as Rapunzel, Dirty Dancing and Ghost, among many others.

 On 28 November 2017, Sessão da Tarde aired its first 12-rated film, Addams Family Values, but only on certain affiliates.

 On 20 September 2018, Globo affiliate RBS TV in Rio Grande do Sul aired the 14-rated film O Tempo e o Vento in Sessão da Tarde's time slot; the rest of the country saw the 10-rated Playing House.

 Ratings

 Currently, across Brazil the movie session averages 15 points and 47% interest, and is the leader in its exhibition schedule.
 The audience demographic is mostly people between 25 and 49 years (37%), class C (53%) versus 24% of class A and B, and 23% of classes D and E. Most are women over 18, who make up 49% of the audience.